ivoGanev/ivoganev.github.io/_posts/2021-02-15-today-I-learned-1.markdown

 ### Today I learned

-Exceptions are to be used in exceptional circumstances --
+Exceptions are to be used in exceptional circumstances, more specifically --

 <i>only when all other programming language features cannot provide you with anything that can make your function work correctly.</i>